top of page

 Genesis

-This commission came through Roberto Chiochi, someone completely outside the Art Toy world but with such a distinctive personal aesthetic that the moment I saw him, I understood exactly why he wanted a figure of himself.
+This commission came through Roberto Chiocchi, someone completely outside the Art Toy world but with such a distinctive personal aesthetic that the moment I saw him, I understood exactly why he wanted a figure of himself.

 Cut-off gloves, chains, an old-fashioned suit, and very striking head tattoos.